atmoner/php-pastebin-v3/README.md

 ### How to upgrade v2 to v3? ###

-## How to upgrade ##

 To update your version of php-pastebin, you must:

-  - Delete old version
+    1. Delete old version
         * Keep preciously files *libs/db.php* (which contains your login sql)
         * Delete all files of your FTP
-  - Upload New version
+    2. Upload New version
         * Upload the v3 of php-pastebin on your FTP
         * Replace db.php with your
-  - Download [upgrade.php](http://wiki.php-pastebin.com/_media/upgrade.php "upgrade.php") and add it at root of your script
+    3. Download [upgrade.php](http://wiki.php-pastebin.com/_media/upgrade.php "upgrade.php") and add it at root of your script
         * Go on your navigator and open upgrade.php
         * Click on "Upgrade v2 to v3 now!"
-  - Remove upgrade.php and go on your website
+    4. Remove upgrade.php and go on your website

 ### Demonstration ###